psbrar2002/and101-project1-starter/README.md

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!
+- [x] Improved the UI by adding an avatar and background.

 ## Video Demo